thunkable/docs-thunkable-com/components/webview.md

 ---

-Web Viewers are powerful components for not only displaying websites but also images and custom html.
-Displaying custom html within a Web Viewer can enable Material Design effects or displaying simple websites when an internet connection is not available.
+**Web Viewers are powerful components for not only displaying websites but also images and custom html.**  Displaying custom html within a Web Viewer can enable Material Design effects or displaying simple websites when an internet connection is not available.

-###
+Users of Android 4.4 and above should have access to the latest Web Viewer available.

+The current Web Viewer does support image uploading but not full screen video playing within a browser.

 ---